xyZ0099/MyFirst/readme.txt

 learn git:
-git is a version control system. git is a software.
+git is a version control system.
+Git git is a software.
+Git